AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

     |    ``{original_name}_{model}_{date & time}_pred{id}.file_ext``
     | For example, using a VNet on the third image of a folder, called "somatomotor.tif" will yield the following name :
     |   *somatomotor_VNet_2022_04_06_15_49_42_pred3.tif*
-    | Instance labels will have the "Instance_seg" prefix appened to the name.
+    | Instance labels will have the "Instance_seg" prefix appended to the name.

 .. hint::